stblassitude/ceptjs/docs/cept-control-sequences.md

 In the tables, "references" point to the part, section, and page number in the standard where information on this control function can be found.

-Teh column "OK?" indicates whether this sequence is supported in cept.js.
+The column "OK?" indicates whether this sequence is supported in cept.js.

 Note that indices are one-based, and are encoded as such, for example in moving the cursor, or when selecting the color look up table in effect.